-Health Information Technicians generally perform technical duties vital to the professional operation of a health care facility's medical records department.
-These duties may include analysis of the medical record, collection and preparation of statistical data, coding and abstracting of diseases as well as surgical procedures, using and maintaining a variety of health information databases, storage and retrieval systems, and performing various quality improvement activities.
-The most important functions for any health information management professional is to maintain the confidentiality of patient information and insure the integrity of the medical record.
+Health Information Technicians generally perform technical duties vital to the professional operation of a health care facility's health information management department.
+These duties may include analysis of the health record, collection and preparation of statistical data, coding and abstracting of diseases as well as surgical procedures, using and maintaining a variety of health information databases, storage and retrieval systems, and performing various quality improvement activities.
+The most important functions for any health information management professional is to maintain the confidentiality of patient information and insure the integrity of the health record.
 Quality patient care begins with accurate information, and the Health Information Technician plays a vital role in providing quality, accurate information.

 For more information about careers in Health Information Technology, please visit the websites of the American Health Information Management Association (AHIMA) and the Pennsylvania Health Information Management Association (PHIMA).